projectchrono/chrono/doxygen/documentation/tutorials/pychrono/pychrono_tutorials.md

 <br>
 -   @subpage tutorial_pychrono_demo_irrlicht

-    Create a simple pendulum and display it in aan interactive 3D view
+    Create a simple pendulum and display it in an interactive 3D view

     - use pychrono.irrlicht, the Irrlicht 3D realtime visualization of PyChrono
     - create bodies and constraints